TheWestDevop/elixir-content-converter-/README.md

 **How to Run the Program**

 ##

-open your iex terminal by typing this command
+Set up  elixir on your laptop and open your iex terminal by typing this command

 ```elixir
  iex -S mix